Table of Contents[Hide][Show]

 - Use Packing Cubes like a Pro

 Figuring out how to pack your life into your carry-on is a game changer for easy, minimalist travel.
-The trendy “capsule wardrobe” has been in the headlines of popular blogs and even an intriguing documentary in the last year or so.
+The trendy “capsule wardrobe” is the answer!
 Here, you’ll find out how key items, packing aids, and a few accessories and short-cuts can make big fun out of a small bag on your next holiday, no matter how long or short your trip.

 Carry-on Capsule Wardrobe Rules